 If you receive a financial gift or inheritance, consider dedicating some of it towards your loan.

-If you have a high-interest loan and a good credit score, refinancing could be the answer to how to clear loans faster in India.
-Refinancing involves taking out a new loan, often at a lower interest rate, to pay off your existing loan.
-This new loan will have a new EMI and tenure.
-A lower interest rate means more of your payment goes towards the principal, accelerating your payoff.
+If you have a high-interest education loan and a good CIBIL score, a balance transfer to another Indian bank or NBFC offering a lower rate could be the answer to how to clear loans faster in India.
+The new lender pays off your existing loan, and you repay at the new, lower rate — meaning more of each EMI goes toward the principal, accelerating your payoff.

 For a detailed guide on repayment procedures and regulations, check out Education Loan Repayment Rules in India.